Cardi B Strips Naked On Instagram To Debunk Billboard Music Awards Wardrobe Malfunction Rumors

 In the comments section, there were mixed reactions about the post.
 Some found it offensive while others supported Cardi’s right to defend herself and applauded her unique way of doing so.

 Although she hardly let them slide before, Cardi has recently been taking an even more direct approach to address the rumors circulating about her.
 She recently filed a lawsuit against two bloggers, Latasha K and Starmarie Ebony Jones, for making scandalous and defamatory statements about her.
-Complex Magazine, reports that Latasha claimed that Cardi used illicit drugs when she was pregnant.
+Complex Magazine reports that Latasha claimed that Cardi used illicit drugs when she was pregnant.
 Ebony Jones has alleged that Cardi was selling her body and spreading herpes.

 According to Complex, both women were allowed the chance to retract their statements but they refused to do so.